Ju-Arrighi/metrics/README.md

 **Factorial Technical Challenge**

 This is the technical challenge regarding the application for the position of Growth Engineer.
 The specs are {HERE}(amenitiz-checkout-system-readme.md).
+The app gather metrics that relate brands with purchase values of their products.
+Every input has the name of the brand, its value and a associated timestamp.

 Some highlights about the code:

 1 - The interface